wehateyouvvita/GIDFO-2009-v2.2.1/README.md

+# GIDFO 2009
-Revival server destroyer for 2009 clients, originally for Graphictoria.
-Inject into the client process using Extreme Injector.
+GIDFO 2009 is an exploit for 2009 roblox clients, originally for Graphictoria.
+To use, inject the .dll file into the client process using Extreme Injector, or apps similar to it.